Ash066/starbomb/README.md

 ## Tecnologies Used
 * All wireframes were created using the balsamiq wireframes software.
 * Bootstrap 4 was utilised along with user created css stylesheets in the design and function of these pages.
+* Javascript elements taken from the Bootstrap website.

 ## Testing